Mohamedelmahdy01/RUTA-infrastructure/README.md

-# DevOps Project Structure on AWS (Free Tier)
+# DevOps Project Structure on AWS

-This repository contains the infrastructure and automation code for deploying and managing a Laravel-based application on AWS, optimized for the Free Tier.
+This repository contains the infrastructure and automation code for deploying and managing a Laravel-based application on AWS.

 ## Structure